GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 ## Configure the Failover Cluster Manager

-Enable failover clustering on the instances in your availability group, and configure one instance to act as the Failover Cluster Manager.
-Enable AlwaysOn High
-Availability on all instances in the group.
+In this section, you enable failover clustering on the instances in your availability group, configure one instance to act as the Failover Cluster Manager, and enable Always On high availability on all instances in the group.

 1. Reconnect to `node-1` using RDP using `gontoso.com\Administrator`.

-1. Open PowerShell as an administrator and create wsfc:
+1. Open PowerShell as an administrator and create a Windows Server Failover Cluster (WSFC):

         $node1 = "node-1"
         $node2 = "node-2"